Trust at Indigo Health

 Healthcare software lives or dies on trust.
 We built Indigo Health so that trust isn't a marketing claim — it's the architecture.

 This page is the short version.
-The full policy library and BAA are available to prospects and customers under NDA, and our team is happy to walk your security and compliance reviewers through any of it.
+The full policy library is available to prospects and customers under NDA, our Business Associate Agreement is available on request, and our team is happy to walk your security and compliance reviewers through any of it.

-Indigo Health operates exclusively as a HIPAA Business Associate.
-We don’t practice medicine.
-We don’t supervise clinicians.
-We don’t decide what counts as a medical record.
-Our customers — the Covered Entities who treat patients — make those decisions, and we process PHI only as their BAA directs.
+Indigo Health doesn't practice medicine, doesn't supervise clinicians, and doesn't decide what counts as a medical record.
+Our customers — the covered entities who treat patients — make those decisions, and we process protected health information only as their Business Associate Agreement directs.

 A single, focused legal role means fewer surprises in your vendor risk review and a cleaner story for your regulators.